magaboomchen/SelfAdaptiveMano/README.md

 Orchestrator
 * UFRR mapping: check vnfi in vnfiSequence, delete duplicate vnfi in same server
 * UFRR mapping and E2E-P: measure vnf max latency and update function getLatencyOfVNF in performanceModel.py
-* store reservation of resource for each elements in information base

 Measurer
 * add self.sendGetSFCIStateCmd()